-After an inflates, it quickly deflates, so quickly that some people may not even realize the airbag inflated.
+After a frontal airbag inflates, it quickly deflates, so quickly that some people may not even realize the airbag inflated.
+Roof-mounted side impact airbags deflate more slowly and may still be at least partially inflated minutes after the vehicle comes to rest.
 Some components of the airbag module may be hot for a short time.
 These components include the steering wheel hub for the driver's frontal airbag and the instrument panel for the right front passenger's frontal airbag.
-For seating positions with side impact airbags, the side of the seatback closest to the door may be warm.
+For vehicles with roof-mounted side impact airbags, the ceiling of your vehicle near the side windows may be warm.
 The parts of the airbag that come into contact with you may be warm, but not too hot to touch.
 There will be some smoke and dust coming from the vents in the deflated airbags.
 Airbag inflation does not prevent the driver from seeing out of the windshield or being able to steer the vehicle, nor does it stop people from leaving the vehicle.